PolskiDev/javashell/README.md

 Your command should be passed as a string, for example:
 **JavaShell.winRuntime("notepad.exe");**

-It is important to add a java native module:
+It is important to import a java native module:
 **import java.io.IOException;**